PoliciesUsing AI

 This guide is for two groups of people:

-- Consultants can use the framework to establish their own AI policy for working with councils, and to clarify acceptable usage at the beginning of new projects.
+• Consultants can use the framework to establish their own AI policy for working with their clients, and to clarify acceptable usage at the beginning of new projects.

 Download the guide